mendrik/feather/feather-docs/content/overview/index.md

 ## Bindings
 Bindings are links between a widget property and a place inside the template method.
 They are referenced by using double curly braces `{{property.subproperty:method1:method2}}`.
-Subproperties are optional and can be used if the bound property is a hierarchical object.
-The path you bind to, will modify the target object with setters and getters, so Feather is aware of the changes within that path.
+Deep properties are optional and can be used if the bound property is a hierarchical object.
+The path you bind to will modify the target object with setters and getters, so _feather_ is aware of the changes within that path.

 > Deep properties in an object that are not referenced in a template remain untouched and are not wrapped with getters anf setters.